ogonek2210/internship/Task3/Readme.md

 # Task 3: Terraform/IaC introduction #

 Tasks:
-1. Create EC2 Instance t2.micro: Ubuntu and CentOS.
-Both instances must have a tag with names.
+<p> 1.
+Create EC2 Instance t2.micro: Ubuntu and CentOS.
+Both instances must have a tag with names;</p>

-2. EC2 Ubuntu must have Internet access, there must be incoming access: ICMP, TCP/22, 80, 443, and any outgoing access.
+<p> 2.
+EC2 Ubuntu must have Internet access, there must be incoming access: ICMP, TCP/22, 80, 443, and any outgoing access;</p>

-3. EC2 CentOS should not have access to the Internet, but must have outgoing and incoming access: ICMP, TCP/22, TCP/80, TCP/443 only on the local network where EC2 Ubuntu, EC2 CentOS is located.
+<p> 3.
+EC2 CentOS should not have access to the Internet, but must have outgoing and incoming access: ICMP, TCP/22, TCP/80, TCP/443 only on the local network where EC2 Ubuntu, EC2 CentOS is located;</p>

-4. On EC2 Ubuntu, install a web server (nginx/apache); Create a web page with the text “Hello World” and information about the current version of the operating system.
-This page must be visible from the Internet.
+<p> 4.
+On EC2 Ubuntu, install a web server (nginx/apache); Create a web page with the text “Hello World” and information about the current version of the operating system.
+This page must be visible from the Internet;</p>

-5. On EC2 Ubuntu install Docker, installation should be done according to the recommendation of the official Docker manuals.
+<p> 5.
+On EC2 Ubuntu install Docker, installation should be done according to the recommendation of the official Docker manuals.</p>

 ### The configuration of the Ubuntu OS: ###